This is the multi-page printable view of this section. Click here to print.

 • Restore: Restore volume from snapshot

-• Create restore point: Create restore point from snapshot
+• Create restore copy: Generate a restore copy from a snapshot

 • Delete: Delete snapshot